BBM in Time’s influential list

 “Bongbong has stood steadfast against Chinese aggression in the disputed South China Sea and bolstered his nation’s alliance with the US in the face of ‘rising tensions in our region and the world,’” Campbell said.

 “Many problems persist, including extrajudicial killings and journalists routinely attacked.
-But by trying to repair his family name, Bongbong may reshape his country too," Campbell noted.
+But by trying to repair his family name, Bongbong may reshape his country,2 too,” Campbell noted.

 But Campbell also cited the Marcos family’s alleged misuse of public funds and human rights abuses during his father’s tenure.